 9 Foods to Eat for a Healthy Brain

 Taking care of your brain health is more important than ever.
-There are more than 9.9 million new cases of dementia each year worldwide, and this figure is projected to increase to 131.5 million by 2050.1,2 And older adults are not the only ones at risk for cognitive disorders.
-More than one-third of graduate students report suffering from depression, and this trend is showing no signs of slowing down.3,4
+There are more than 9.9 million new cases of dementia each year worldwide, and this figure is projected to increase to 131.5 million by 2050.1,2 Older adults are not the only ones at risk for cognitive disorders.
+More than one-third of graduate students report suffering from depression, and this trend is showing no signs of slowing down.3,4 Fortunately, good choices about what you eat can make a big difference.

 1. Coconut Oil

-Berries are one of my favorite foods because they are low in sugar and low-carb, making them a great option for diabetics and those dealing with Candida or SIBO.
-I keep a bag of frozen organic berries on hand at all times for adding to smoothies.
+Berries are one of my favorite foods not only because of their inflammation-fighting powers but also because they are low in sugar, making them a great option for diabetics and those dealing with Candida or SIBO.
+I keep a bag of organic berries in my freezer at all times for my smoothies.
 Fresh berries are also a great snack all on their own!

-Turmeric is a yellow spice used in curries and other traditional Indian dishes.
-It is anti-inflammatory and rich in the antioxidant compound curcumin.
+Turmeric is a yellow spice used in traditional Indian dishes and is often found in mixed curry powders.
+It benefits your body’s inflammatory response due to the antioxidant compound curcumin.

-Curcumin is a neuroprotective agent that is capable of crossing your blood-brain barrier, as well as inhibiting and breaking up the destructive beta amyloids that can accumulate in the brains of Alzheimer’s patients.18 It can also boost memory and stimulate new cell growth in the brain.19
+Curcumin is a neuroprotective agent capable of crossing your blood-brain barrier, as well as inhibiting and breaking up the destructive beta amyloids that can accumulate in the brains of Alzheimer’s patients.14 It can also boost memory and stimulate new cell growth in the brain.15

-Both broccoli and cauliflower are good sources of choline, a B vitamin known for its ability to support brain development.
-However, broccoli is also anti-inflammatory thanks to its high levels of flavonoids and other phytonutrients, which support your body’s detoxification pathways.
+Both broccoli and cauliflower are good sources of choline, a B-vitamin known for its ability to support brain development.
+In the brain, choline speeds up the creation and release of acetylcholine, a protein that carries signals among brain cells and is important for memory and assorted other brain functions.17 Broccoli also contains high levels of flavonoids and other phytonutrients, which support your body’s detoxification pathways, and — you guessed it — your inflammatory response.

-Studies on choline indicate its ability to improve learning and memory, boost cognitive function and prevent age-related memory decline by supporting cells in an area of the brain called the hippocampus.21
+Studies on choline indicate its ability to improve learning and memory, boost cognitive function, and prevent age-related memory decline by supporting cells in an area of the brain called the hippocampus.18

 6. Extra Virgin Olive Oil